Pirvondal/memory_bank_and_constitution/README.md

 Do not proceed until both are fully read.

 STEP 2 — ACKNOWLEDGEMENT
-Explicitly confirm the following in your response:
+Explicitly confirm:
-- That you have read MemoryBank.md and AGENTS-Constitution.md
+- You have read and understood both files
-- That you understand and accept RAGESe, the Context Integrity Gateway, and the constitutional authority of AGENTS-Constitution.md
+- You accept RAGESe, the Context Integrity Gateway, and constitutional authority
-- That you will not assume any undocumented knowledge
+- You will assume no undocumented knowledge

 STEP 3 — PROJECT ANALYSIS
-Scan the existing project codebase and structure.
+Scan the existing codebase.
-Based strictly on observable reality (not assumptions), identify whether the following Memory Bank files exist and are accurate:
+Identify whether these files exist and are accurate:
 - projectbrief.md
 - productContext.md
 - systemPatterns.md